What are the best remedies for your digestive disorders?

 Why am not digesting my food?

 What happens if you don’t chew your food properly?

-Then your digestive system won’t be able to break it down
+Then your digestive system will have difficulties to break it down.

 How can I make my food digest faster?

-Chew your food thoroughly, chewing your foods helps officiate the digest process
+Chew your food thoroughly, chewing your foods helps officiate the digestive process.

 Digestion time varies between individuals.

 After you eat, it takes about six to eight hours for food to pass through your stomach and small intestine.